Imagimm-CIML/Determining-the-intracellular-position/README.md

 1) Install the plugin radial profile NN.class in Fiji/plugin.
 The plugin radial profile was modified to Not Normalized (NN) to produce the real radial profile we observe in the image

-2) Run the Fifi macro on the different images on the zenodo link
+2) Run the Fiji macro on the different images on the zenodo link

 3) Run the script named "Radial Profile.R" for each experiment (WT and KO, exp1, exp2, exp3) to produce a normalized profile in X  and Y